 She got a Fine Arts degree from the Faculty of Fine Arts of San Carlos of the Universitat Politècnica de València, where she has subsequently studied the Master’s Degree in Artistic Research and Production, completing an innovative Master’s Degree Final Project on the creation of new aesthetic tendencies throw collective participation in the social network Tumblr.
 She has made international presentations for the dissemination of Soundcool project in many international academic events such as NEM Summit 2016 and ICL International Conference 2017.

-Together with Nuria Lloret, she is the founder and main member of the emerging Atenea International Project, which has been disseminated and promoted in several international events last year 2017, such as: Sónar + D, Kikk Festival, European Women in Tech and the III International Congress of Culture Visual.
+Together with Nuria Lloret, she is the co-founder and main member of the emerging Atenea International Project, which has been disseminated and promoted in several international events last year 2017, such as: Sónar + D, Kikk Festival, European Women in Tech and the III International Congress of Culture Visual.

 María M. Iturriaga is the executive director for Berklee College of Music at the campus in Valencia, Spain, where she plays a leading role in the campus’s academic, enrollment, and institutional strategies.
 Iturriaga joined Berklee in 2008 and was at the forefront of establishing the college’s first international campus.
 She holds a master’s degree in performing arts administration from New York University, a bachelor of science degree in business administration from the Universidad Autónoma de Madrid, and a bachelor of music degree in piano performance from the Real Conservatorio Superior de Música in Madrid.
 Prior to Berklee, she worked with AEA Consulting in New York, and in external affairs and as a music agent on projects in the U.S., U.K., and Spain.
 She is a member of the Abram Wilson Foundation Advisory Board and the Comité Protector de la Música del Reciclaje, chaired by Queen Sofía of Spain.